persadha/practicum100_portfolios/Business Analysis/README.md

 # Business Analysis

 ## Overview
-This project focuses on analyzing metrics in business.
+This project focuses on analyzing metrics in an ad campaign.
 The data that we had in hand were marketing expenses, server logs from June 2017 to May 2018, and orders for the period.
-Given these data, we would like to know various questions that are related to our sales performance, such as how people use the product, when they start to buy, how much money each customer brings, and when they pay off.
+Given these data, we would like to know how effective is our advertisement strategy and how much revenue it generates.
+We would also like to answer related questions such as know how people use the product, when they start to buy, how much money each customer brings, and when they pay off.

 Our analysis started with the data preprocessing step that included replacing missing values, removing duplicates, and converting data types.
 We got the three tables `visit`, `orders`, `cost` resulting from data cleaning.

-The `visit` table contains logs of when users started logging in and when they ended the session, their user's id, and which device they used when logging in.
+The `visit` table contains logs of when users started logging in and when they ended the session, their user's id, and from which ad source they came to our site.

 ```python
 visit.sample(5)